ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 When table functions `file/s3/url/hdfs` are used to insert data into a table, there is an option to use the structure from the insertion table instead of extracting it from the data.
 It can improve insertion performance because schema inference can take some time.
-Also, it will be helpful when the table has optimized schema, so no conversions between types will be performed.
+Also, it will be helpful when the table has an optimized schema, so no conversions between types will be performed.

-There is a special setting [use_structure_from_insertion_table_in_table_functions](../operations/settings/settings.md#use_structure_from_insertion_table_in_table_functions) that controls this behaviour.
+There is a special setting [use_structure_from_insertion_table_in_table_functions](/docs/en/operations/settings/settings.md/#use_structure_from_insertion_table_in_table_functions) that controls this behaviour.
 It has 3 possible values:
 - 0 - table function will extract the structure from the data.
-- 1 - table function will use the structure from insertion table.
+- 1 - table function will use the structure from the insertion table.
-- 2 - ClickHouse will automatically determine if it's possible to use the structure from insertion table or use schema inference.
+- 2 - ClickHouse will automatically determine if it's possible to use the structure from the insertion table or use schema inference.
 Default value.

 **Example 1:**